Meyniel's conjecture holds for random d-regular graphs

 and so the probability that there exits set $S$ of size $s$ that induces $i$ edges ($s \log n \le i \le {s \choose 2}$) is at most

 Since $\sum_{s=1}^n n^{-s} = O(n^{-1}) = o(1)$, \aas\ no set $S$ has this property. \end{proof}

 Finally, we note that extension of the coupling between random graphs and random regular graphs to other ranges of $d$ would permit the argument for interval 1 to be applied.
-A recent unpublished manuscript~\cite{Sandwich} does such an extension that would apply to intervals 2 and 3.
+A recent paper of Dudek, Frieze, Ruci\'nski and {\v S}iliekis~\cite{Sandwich} does such an extension that would apply to intervals 2 and 3.
 However, the approach we used for these intervals is not so complicated, much shorter than proving the coupling.
 Use of the coupling for interval 1 was of a greater benefit.
 No such coupling can possibly cover the sparse case in the following section.